 Tara’s first teen novella, Size of a Fist, was published in 2015 and nominated for two 2016 Saskatchewan Book Awards.
-Her next novel, Saltus, is forthcoming from HarperCollins in 2018; its manuscript won the 2016 City of Regina Writing Award.
+The manuscript for her next novel won the 2016 City of Regina Writing Award.

 Tara received her BFA and MFA in Creative Writing from the University of British Columbia.
 While studying, she was the recipient of the CBC Jim Burt Screenwriting Award and the William Rea Screenwriting Fellowship.
 After graduation, she became a writer and story editor in film and television.
 An episode she co-wrote for CBC’s Edgemont was nominated for a Leo Award.